 I don’t know what to call these.
 Marshmallows on a string in the style of tea bags but for hot cocoa?
-Regardless, I found myself mighty clever for coming up with this idea.
+Regardless, I found myself mighty clever for coming up with this idea for Valentine’s Day.
 Might-y clever.
 I really was stunned by my brilliance.
 Until I remembered how this past weekend I put my keys on the roof of the car to get my kid in her seat.
 Then drove off.
 Then heard the keys slide off the car into traffic.
 Then searched in said traffic for three hours to no avail.
 (Seriously, where did they go?)
 Maybe “brilliant” is too strong a word.

 OK, sure, you can say such a thing as a marshmallow on a string is pointless, since marshmallows dissolve in cocoa, unlike tea bags, thus you leaving you to pull up a lonely string stained with chocolate from your empty mug.
 But let’s not say such a thing and appreciate marshmallows on a string for the sake of marshmallows on a string, yes?

 I thought of this idea after spotting and posting about these Valentine’s Day tea bags.
-And these.
 And since I’m all about cookies and marshmallows, not tea, I naturally ended up with marshmallow “tea bags.”
 They are extraordinarily easy to make.
 Extraordinarily.

 Grease the needle with shortening (I use Crisco).